shivamadhau/shivamadhau/README.md

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋 I'm Shivam Adhau

 I'm passionate about building cool things with code and constantly exploring new technologies.

 ## 🚀 About Me

-- 🌱 I’m currently diving into the world of [Current Learning Focus]
+- 🌱 I’m currently diving into the world of programing
-- 👯 I’m looking to collaborate on projects related to [Your Interests]
+- 👯 I’m looking to collaborate on projects related to Data encryptor and decryptor
-- 💬 Ask me about anything tech-related or [Your Areas of Expertise]
-- 📫 How to reach me: [Your Email](mailto:your@email.com)
+- 📫 How to reach me: (mailto🥇dhaushivam@email.com)
-- 😄 Pronouns: [Your Pronouns]
+- 😄 Pronouns: He/His

 ## 🔧 Skills